happy-armin/magi/README.md

 ## Running a Self-Building Agent

-BabyAGI includes two experimental self-building agents, showcasing how the framework can help a self-building coding agent leverage existing functions to write new ones.
+magi includes two experimental self-building agents, showcasing how the framework can help a self-building coding agent leverage existing functions to write new ones.

 ### 1. `process_user_input` in the `code_writing_functions` pack